notaryproject/specifications/signature-specification.md

 Signed attributes/claims are additional metadata apart from the payload, which are required to support the signature verification process.

-- Any claims MUST NOT be stored/appended in the payload itself, as the payload is only parsed and processed once the signature has been verified (signature is valid, and from a trusted key) and trust is established.
+- Any metadata that is used to verify the payload itself, and establish trust MUST be stored separately from the payload itself, as signed attributes or claims.
+Such metadata MUST NOT be stored/appended in the payload, as the payload is only parsed and processed once the signature has been verified and trust is established.
 - Specific claims can be either required or optional.
-- Claims that if present, MUST be processed by a verifier MUST be marked as critical.
+- Claims that MUST be processed by a verifier MUST be marked as critical.
+Some claims may be optional and critical, i.e. they MUST be processed by a verifier only if they are present.
 - Claims which are informational and do not influence signature verification MUST NOT be marked critical.

 Notary v2 requires the signature envelope to support the following signed attributes/claims.

 #### Standard attributes

-- **Signing time**: The time at which the signature was generated.
+- **Signing time**: A REQUIRED claim that indicates the time at which the signature was generated.
 Though this claim is signed by the signing key, it’s considered unauthenticated as a signer can modify local time and manipulate this claim.
 More details [here](#signing-time).
 - **Expiry** (critical): An OPTIONAL claim that provides a “best by use” time for the artifact, as defined by the signer.
 More details [here](#expiry).
-- **Content type** (critical): A REQUIRED clain that indicates the content type of the payload.
-Notary currently a payload that contains the OCI descriptor of a subject manifest as the payload, the supported value is `application/vnd.cncf.notary.payload.v1+json`, other payload types MAY be supported in future.
+- **Content type** (critical): A REQUIRED claim that indicates the content type of the [payload](#payload).
+The supported value is `application/vnd.cncf.notary.payload.v1+json`.
+Other payload types MAY be supported in future.
-- **Client identifier**: The version of a client (e.g. Notation) that produced the signature.
-This is an OPTIONAL claim.
-It uses the following format `{client}/{version}` e.g. “notation/1.0.0”.
-This claim in intended to be used for diagnostic and troubleshooting purposes.

 ### Unsigned Attributes

 These attributes are considered unsigned with respect to the signing key that generates the signature.
 These attributes are typically signed by a third party (e.g. CA, TSA).

-- **Certificate Chain**: This property contains the list of X.509 certificate or certificate chain.
-This is a REQUIRED attribute.
-The certificate chain is authenticated using against a trust store as part of signature validation.
+- **Certificate Chain**: This is a REQUIRED attribute that contains the ordered list of X.509 public certificates associated with the signing key used to generate the signature.
+The ordered list starts with the signing certificates, any intermediate certificates and ends with the root certificate.
+The certificate chain MUST be authenticated against a trust store as part of signature validation.
+Specific requirements for the certificates in the chain are provided [here](#certificate-requirements).
-- **TSA counter signature** : The time stamp token generated for a given signature.
-Only [RFC3161](ietf-rfc3161) compliant TimeStampToken are supported.
-This is an OPTIONAL attribute.
+- **TSA counter signature** : An OPTIONAL counter signature which provides [trusted timestamp](#signing-time).
+Only [RFC3161](ietf-rfc3161) compliant TimeStampToken are currently supported.
+- **Signing Agent**: An OPTIONAL claim that provides the identifier of the software (e.g. Notation) that produced the signature on behalf of the user.
+It is an opaque string set by the software that produces the signature.
+It's intended primarily for diagnostic and troubleshooting purposes, this attribute is unsigned, the verifier MUST NOT validate formatting, or fail validation based on the content of this claim.
+The suggested format is one or more tokens of the form `{id}/{version}` containing identifier and version of the software, seperated by spaces.
+E.g. “notation/1.0.0”, “notation/1.0.0 com.example.nv2plugin/0.8”.

 ## Signature Algorithm Requirements